A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Conclusions and Discussion

-\acknowledgments Acknowledgments: We thank Kai Yang for help in data processing, and Xudong Sun for valuable comments on the manuscript.
+\acknowledgments Acknowledgments: We are very grateful to the referee for constructive comments that helped improve the paper.
+We thank Kai Yang for help in data processing, and Xudong Sun for valuable comments on the manuscript.
 This project was supported by NSFC under grants 11733003, 11773016, 11703012, and 11533005, and NKBRSF under grant 2014CB744203.